Membership Rules

 All list members must maintain a commitment to confidentiality.

-2. No permission is needed to share publicly available information with non-members, so long as the sharing member removes or does not disclose attribution information.
+2. That said, no permission is needed to share publicly available information with non-members, so long as the sharing member removes or does not disclose attribution information.

 3. Otherwise, requests for permission to share information outside of UIPO should include asking whether the author or speaker wants to receive attribution for the information.
 Attribution information, such as the author’s or speaker’s name, email address, and institution, should not be shared with non-members without the author’s permission.